Skip to main content

 How Do You Handle Multiple Offers When Pricing Competitively?

-And remember: pricing isn’t just a number.
+And remember, pricing isn’t just a number.
 It’s a strategy that positions your home to attract qualified buyers fast.
-Get it right, and you’ll save time, stress, and—honestly—probably net more money than if you’d started high and chased the market down.
+Get it right and you’ll save time, stress, and, honestly, probably net more money than if you’d started high and chased the market down.

 Ready to make your move?
-Call or text Kristy at (972) 345-3516 for a free consultation.
+Call or text me at (972) 345-3516 and I’ll build you a real pricing strategy off current comps.

 Frequently Asked Questions

 Q: Should I price my DFW home higher to leave negotiation room?
-A: No. Overpricing doesn’t leave negotiation room—it reduces showings, kills online visibility, and usually results in a lower final sale price.
+A: No. Overpricing doesn’t leave negotiation room, it reduces showings, kills online visibility, and usually results in a lower final sale price.
 Smart pricing at fair market value generates more interest and often creates competition that pushes the price up naturally.

 Q: What’s the biggest pricing mistake sellers make in Dallas-Fort Worth?
-A: Relying on Zillow estimates or outdated sales data instead of current market conditions and neighborhood-specific buyer preferences.
+A: Relying on Zillow estimates or outdated sales data instead of current conditions and neighborhood-specific buyer preferences.
 The market changes fast, and your pricing has to keep up.

 Kristy Purtle - Dallas REALTOR